chen10an/airbnb-rec/README.md

 Note that this will not work on a computer without access to the database we are using.

+Tables for the database may be generated with the creating.sql file.

 ### Yelp data
 The production dataset may be queried from `API_HOST = 'https://api.yelp.com'`.
 Specifically, we are querying yelp business data with the following api parameters (which can be found in `yelp_scrape.py`):